FAQ

 What is the timeline?

-The Innovations & Impact Grant program timeline:
+The 2026 Innovations & Impact Grant program timeline:

-- April 29 – LOI online submissions open
+- April 28 – LOI online submissions open

-- April 30 – Grants process (virtual) information session (revised date)
+- April 30 – Grants process (virtual) information session

-- June 3 – LOI online submissions due
+- June 2 – LOI online submissions due

-- June 17 – LOI submission status notification to applicants
+- June 16 – LOI submission status notification to applicants

-- June 17 – Invitations to submit full grant proposals issued
+- June 16 – Invitations to submit 2026 full grant proposals issued

-- July 29 – 2025 full grant proposals due
+- July 28 – 2026 full grant proposals due

-- Aug 26 – Notifications to grant finalists
+- Aug 28 – Notifications to grant finalists

-- Oct – TBD Finalists’ presentations to DLW Board of Directors
+- Oct TBD – Finalists’ presentations to DLW Board of Directors

-- Oct 28 – Projects selected for 2025 announced
+- Oct 28 – Projects selected for 2026 announced